OxalisCommunity/oxalis/README.md

 This repository contains the [PEPPOL](http://www.peppol.eu) Access Point which is being developed by [SendRegning](http://sendregning.no).
 The project is codenamed [Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel).

 Oxalis runs in Tomcat.
 The initial version simply runs a self-test when it starts.
-The test verifies that it is possible to send an EHF invoice to itself.
+The test verifies that the access point is able to send an EHF invoice to itself.

 To install: